TannaciousXP/spotify-search/prompt.md

 2 - We want to make sure the tour performs well. find the top 3 albums by popularity availble in the US for each artist.
 This should help the artists organize their song selection.

 ```
-After I the sorted out the list [[arist, matchingTags], [artist, matchingTags], etc...] we should loop through them to make two more api calls for their albums then ablums&track
+After I sorted out the list [[arist, matchingTags], [artist, matchingTags], etc...]
+I looped through them to make two more api calls for their albums then ablums&track

 https://api.spotify.com/v1/artists/${simArr[i].id}/albums?album_type=album&market=US
 To get a list of their albums id
 Use promise.all[listOfApiCalls]

+Then another endpoint to get their albums and tracks
 https://api.spotify.com/v1/albums?ids=${getAlbums}&market=US
 To get their albums track and sort by popularity and filter out the first three albums.
-After we retieve their albums, I concat the string of the albumsid then repeat the process of promise all and then make the promise.all[listOfAblumsApiCalls]
+After I retieveD their albums, I concat the string of the albumsid then repeat the process of promise API calls and then make the promise.all[listOfAblumsApiCalls]

 ```